jona1115/SPEX-128/README.md

 runSVUnit -s verilator -f path/to/filelist.f # If you want to run svunit manually
 # --- OR ---
 ./svunit_run.sh # This script is just cool, use it instead of manually
 ```
+### Test Driven Development (TDD)
+I want to dedicate this section to describing my testing/developing philosophy.
+I use TDD, it works, and in my opinion, creates a positive feedback loop of self-documenting, and self-testing code.
+Not to mention easier to CI.
+So when you are reading the code, maybe take time to also look over the test.
+The code are derived by the test, not the other way around.

 # Installation of Tools
 ## SVUnit